-There are two venues at the Jardin Albert Ier:Theatre de Verdure and Scene Matisse.
+There are two venues at the Jardin Albert Ier:Theatre de Verdure and Scene Massena.
+The Theatre de Verdure is exclusively devoted to jazz while the Scene Massena may showcase rock, pop, hip-hop and world music.
 The two venues contain stages and are connected by walkways.
 Admission includes both venues; there's no problem wandering from one to the other.

-The Theatre de Verdure is an amphitheatre arrangement while the Scene Matisse has "festival seating" which means no seating.
-There are picnic tables nearby where you can sit and listen to the music without seeing the performers.
+The Theatre de Verdure is an amphitheatre arrangement with steps and chairs while the Scene Massena has "festival seating" which means no seating.
+There's a spread of lawn where you can sit, eat and listen to the music from the Scene Massena without seeing the performers.

-A number of stalls sell Nice specialites like Socca as well as sandwiches, meat stew, beer and wine.
+A number of stalls sell Nice specialites like Socca as well as sandwiches, meat stew, ice cream beer and wine.
 The selection is limited so it's a good idea to bring your own nibblies.

 You can buy tickets online at the Nice Jazz Festival website or at any Fnac, Carrefour or Geant store.
 You can also buy tickets on site (it's rarely sold out) but there's a €2 surcharge.

 Getting to the Festival